goyalmunish/Manage-Words/README.md

   <img src="./support/ss_filters.png" width="100%">
 </p>

+_The plain text (for word or/and whole record), regex (for work or/and whole record) searches are supported._

 _**Adjusting Comfort Levels:**_

 During a test, once can upgrade or downgrade comfort level of that word in terms of meaning and pronunciation.